LancerLab/croqtile/Documents/Documentation/syntax-design-of-choreo.md

 ```
 We name 'index' as a **bounded ituple** in such scenarios.

-You may think 'with-in' statement is similar to 'parallel-by'.
-However, it is not true.
+While 'with-in' may seem like 'parallel-by', it operates differently.
 One significant difference is 'with-in' statement does not have implication for parallelism.
 The code block inside 'with-in' statement is sequentially executed.
 It does nothing more than creating the *bounded-ituple*.

-Neverthless, programmers could append a 'where' clause.
+In addition, programmers could append a 'where' clause.
 For example,
 ```
 with {m, n} in [M, N], {n_p, k} in [N_P, K] where n_p <-> n {
   // matmul implements with m,n,K. n_p is no long useful.
 }
 ```
 The code snippet requires 'n' and 'n_p' to have an identical value in all iterations.
 Thus inside the 'with-in' block, it is possible to replace'n' whenever 'n_p' is required, or the opposite.
 Such a facility is useful to program many AI kernels.
-Programmers should use operation '<->' to establishs such relations.
+Programmers should use operation '<->' to establish such relations.

 ### The 'foreach' Block
 Once the *bounded-ituple* is defined by the 'with-in' clause, programmers can loop over the bounded-ituples/bounded-integers.
 In Choreo, this is simple.